-No. Specifications Specifications Compliant No Yes 1 The unit must be FCC certified, lightweight, and pose no safety hazard to the offender or others.
+No. Specifications Compliant No Yes 1 The unit must be FCC certified, lightweight, and pose no safety hazard to the offender or others.
 Provide FCC ID number, weight of unit, warranty information.
-(Attach Manufacturer specification sheets and/or color sheets) 2 The tracking unit must function reliably under normal environmental and atmospheric conditions (Provide test data).
+(Attach Manufacturer specification sheets and/or color sheets) 2 The tracking unit must function reliably under normal environmental and atmospheric conditions.
+(Provide test data).
 3 The tracking unit must not pose a safety hazard to the offender or Others (Provide warranty/indemnity information).
-4 The GPS tracking unit must either: 1) Incorporate a radio frequency receiver and receive RF signals from an offender - worn transmitter (i.e. "two piece system"); or 2) Attach to the offender as a bracelet (i.e. "one piece system").
-5 The unit must transmit data, including offender's monitoring status and GPS tracking points, via wireless networks to a central host system operated by the vendor 6 The GPS tracking unit must have the ability to roam on other networks other than those of the primary wireless provider.
-This ability must be built in to the unit and must not require "swapping out" of components or SIM cards.
-7 After department personnel have used the web based software to establish schedule and zone (inclusion and exclusion) parameters, the software shall have a system to verify and record compliance and violations in a timely and reliable manner.
+4 The GPS tracking unit must either: 1) Incorporate a radio frequency receiver and receive RF signals from an offender 2) Attach to the offender as a bracelet (i.e. "one-piece system").
+5 The unit must transmit data, including offender's monitoring status and GPS tracking points, via wireless networks to a central host system operated by the vendor 6 The GPS tracking unit must have the ability to roam on other networks other than those of the primary wireless provider to include offers both compatible with either GSM or CDMA 3G technology or better.
+This ability must be built into the unit and must not require "swapping out" of components or SIM cards.
+7 After department personnel have used the web-based software to establish schedule and zone (inclusion and exclusion) parameters, the software shall have a system to verify and record compliance and violations in a timely and reliable manner.
 Please describe how your proposed system would accomplish this.
 8 The tracking unit must include an internal clock and must date/time stamp all recorded events.

-No. Specifications Compliant No Yes 9 When the GPS tracking unit recognizes that a violation has occurred, the unit must log the violation on board and initiate a data transfer with the central host system, regardless of the next preset "call-in" time.
-The central host system/vendor must immediately notify the department and/or other identified persons (e.g. victims, officers, law enforcement) of the violation.
+T 9 When the GPS tracking unit recognizes that a violation has occurred, the unit must log the violation on board and initiate a data transfer with the central host system, regardless of the next preset "call-in" time.
+The central host system/vendor must immediately notify the Monitoring Center and/or other identified persons (e.g. victims, officers, law enforcement) of the violation.
 Provide information and sample data re: elapsed time between violation and notifications(s).
-10 The unit must automatically identify and send key event/alert notifications and general information to the central host system pertaining to the activities of the offender, the unit, and the transmitter as follows: Master Tamper, Strap, Exclusion - Stay away orders, Inclusion - curfew, Low batteries, Dead batteries, Removal of batteries, open case, Message gap, No GPS, Shielding & jamming alerts, record a violation if/when the unit's case is opened and notifies the central host system of such violations.
-The unit must also have dual tamper detection utilizing electronic and fiber optic mechanisms.
+10 The unit must automatically identify and send key event/alert notifications and general information to the central host system pertaining to the activities of the offender, the unit, and the transmitter as follows: Master Tamper, Strap, Exclusion - Stay away orders, Inclusion - curfew, Low batteries, Dead batteries, Removal of batteries, open case, Communicate gap, No GPS, Shielding & jamming alerts, record a violation if/when the unit's case is opened and notifies the central host system of such violations.
 11 Violation Notification to the department shall occur in near real time.
 Please describe how system would accomplish this.
-12 The system must have the ability for department personnel on demand to be informed of the location of the unit.
-Department personnel must be able to utilize this feature by placing a "location request" through the web based GPS tracking software.
+12 The system must have the ability for authorized personnel on demand to be informed of the location of the unit.
+Authorized personnel must be able to utilize this feature by placing a "location request" through the web-based GPS tracking software.
 This feature must provide up to date, on demand tracking, mapping, and location data.
-13 Departmental personnel must be able to speak to the offender through the GPS unit.
+13 Departmental personnel must be able to send an alert to the offender through the GPS unit.
 14 The GPS tracking unit must have the capacity to notify the offender of instances of non-compliance.
 The unit must be able to notify the offender of such instances even in the absence of communications with the central host system.